zanbilify/boost_callable_traits/README.md

 This is currently an unfinished project.
 Lack of documentation, gaps in cross-platform compatibility, and spotty code quality are the most glaring issues right now, but progress is being made on all fronts.

+CallableTraits intends to provide a uniform and comprehensive interface for type-level manipulation of all callable types in C++.

 ## Overview

 <!-- Important: keep this in sync with example/intro.cpp -->
 ```cpp